greg-js/arch-wiki-md-repo/wiki/_content/english/Pdnsd.md

 ## Configuration

-The sample configuration file that comes with pdnsd needs a few changes before the daemon can start.
+The package comes with a sample configuration file at `/usr/share/doc/pdnsd/pdnsd.conf`.
+The customized configuration file should be created at `/etc/pdnsd.conf`.

 ### Format